 POOL CLEANER GETS STUCK IN ONE PLACE

 If the cleaner is going behind ladders or handrails and getting stuck, you can use ladder guards, made by Polaris.
-Kreepy and Hayward.
+Pentair and others.
 Several designs are used, the best being the one made by the manufacturer of your pool cleaner.
 Another option is to remove the ladder, if it's rarely used, or shorten the cleaner hose just slightly, for entry step handrails.Suction cleaners often have a large ladder guard, usually a large ring, that can be fitted around the cleaner.